 With the help of their agent (assuming one was selected), buyers can begin searching for a home.
 The buyer should create a list of “must-haves” to narrow down the scope of properties to a more manageable list.
 On the other hand, buyers should avoid being overly picky to avoid unnecessarily limiting their options.
 Informing the agent exactly what they’re interested is highly recommended, as they will conduct research on their own time and know exactly where to look.
 The following are platforms for finding for-sale homes:

-Once the buyer finds a home they’re interested, they can ask their agent to set up a private showing of the property.
+Once the buyer finds a home they’re interested in, they can ask their agent to set up a private showing of the property.

 If the buyer tours a property they’d like to move forward on they will need to complete the purchase agreement.
-The form serves as an offer, informing the seller exactly what they’re willing to pay (is rarely what the home is listed for), what contingencies they have (if any), and the other aspects of the agreement.
+The form serves as an offer, informing the seller exactly what they’re willing to pay, what contingencies they have (if any), and the other aspects of the agreement.
 Upon receiving the offer, if the seller deems it is a fair offer they’ll accept it.
 However, buyers should be ready for the seller to try and negotiate a few sections of the offer to better suit their needs.
-This process can go back-and-fourth any number of times until the parties agree or decide to walk away.
+This process can go back and fourth any number of times until the parties agree or decide to walk away.

 If the parties come to an agreement, they will sign the purchase contract.
 The buyer will then provide the seller with their earnest money deposit, which shows their intent to purchase the property so long the remaining steps go as planned.